 36 For easier visualisation, the GDI scores are displayed with two digits (from 0.00 to 2.00).
+Companies that may appear to have the same GDI score may actually show differences when all digits are taken into account.

-Ireland
+Ireland II

 With a score of 0.52, the Gender Diversity Index ranks Ireland ninth among the 16 European countries included in the STOXX Europe 600 + and covered by this analysis.
-It has 0.04 points less than the average and 0.22 less than the top country .
+It has 0.04 points less than the average and 0.22 less than the top country.
 Its score of 0.52 is a noticeable drop from the countries directly above it (Belgium and the Netherlands) which have a score of 0.57.
 The number of companies in the analysis (13) limits the possibility of undertaking a detailed analysis of the situation in the country.37